 It takes very little effort to change the direction of a motorcycle.
 There is a science behind it.

 Motorcycles steer via counter-steering (this behaviour is exhibited above 15 km/h, approximately).
 To initiate a turn, the rider and motorcycle must lean in the direction of the turn.
 This leaning is caused by turning the handlebars briefly in the opposite direction (counter-steering).
 All single-track vehicles (bicycles, scooters, motorcycles) make use of counter steering.
-Once the required lean is established to sustain the turn, the rider then steers into same direction as the turn.
+Once the required lean is established to sustain the turn, the rider then steers the handlebar into same direction as the turn.

 Take a look at the following videos: